dahkahfurby123/Unlocked-BOOMS-/README.md

 Summary
 Unlocked Booms expands the capabilities of Furby Boom by unlocking hidden features and allowing experimental behaviors, but it may permanently modify stored data unless the device is fully reset.

+# Just a joke!
+Nothing will actually happen to your Furby.Reboot, nothing gets reset during the process.And nothing gets changed